 9 Ponds Loop is mostly a thoroughly delightful trail — soft ground, not too muddy in mud season, not too hilly.
 Some sections are rocky, but not Appalachian-Trail-in-Maryland rocky.
 There are spots where the mountain bikers have turned the trail to a mud pit, but not to nearly the extreme that you see in, say, Patapsco State Park, where you really need waders in the winter.

 We rolled up around 10am on a weekday holiday-for-some, and the lot marked as the trailhead was full, so we kept driving and parked in the next parkable lot.
 All the nearby lots are on the loop, it seems, so you just need to get in the general vicinity.
+If everything on Gambrill Park Road is full, we walked by two additional empty parking lots here and here.
+They’re still on the loop, just starting in a different place.

 After coming in at 9 miles, with an advertised distance of 10.7 miles, we suspiciously checked some other people’s recordings, and this is definitely not a 10.7 mile trail.
 Maybe 9.5 if you take all the optional spurs, which we skipped, because we were afraid that we weren’t going to complete 10.7 miles before dark.
 I was a totally pondarazzi for the first few ponds, then curtailed my picture-taking after we assessed our speed and decided we had to hoof it.
 Which we didn’t.
 Because it’s not a 10.7-mile trail.